 - Visit DNR main office building in Olympia: Natural Resources Building, DNR Aquatics Division, 1111 Washington St., SE, 3rd floor Olympia, WA phone 360-902-1100

 All diggers are required to register with a certified razor clam dealer to participate in the fishery.
 To register, diggers should directly contact a dealer certified by the Department of Health (WDOH) and arrange to be included on the dealer's list of registered diggers.
 For a current list of certified dealers, contact the Department of Health at (360) 236-3303 or the Department of Fish and Wildlife Region 6 office at (360) 249-4628.
-Diggers may register with no more than two dealers at any one time.
-Once a dealer(s) has agreed to register you with their company, they will submit your name to the Department of Health.
-WDOH will then forward registered digger names to Licensing at WDFW.
+Once a dealer(s) has agreed to register you with their company, they will submit your name to Licensing at WDFW.
 There is no fee to register.
-WDFW Licensing will only sell commercial razor clam licenses to those individuals whose names appear on the WDOH list of registered diggers.
-If you apply by mail, your license will not be issued until your name has been received from WDOH.
-If you plan to purchase a license in person, call WDFW Licensing at (360) 902-2464 first to confirm that WDOH has provided licensing your name.
+WDFW Licensing will only sell commercial razor clam licenses to those individuals whose names appear on the WDFW list of registered diggers.
+If you apply by mail, your license will not be issued until your name has been received.
+If you plan to purchase a license in person, first call WDFW Licensing at (360) 902-2464 to confirm that WDFW has your name registered.
 All commercial diggers must obtain certification tags from the buyer(s) they are registered with prior to harvesting any clams.